wireapp/wire-android_legacy/.github/pull_request_template.md

 _Briefly describe the solutions you have implemented for the issues explained above._

+### Testing

+_Briefly describe how this change was tested and if applicable the exact steps taken to verify that it works as expected._

 ## Notes

 _Specify here any other facts that you think are important for this issue.
 (Optional)_